atomisthq/docs/docs/reference/rug/path-expressions.md

 Equality operators, `=`, `!=`, `<=`, `<`, `>=`, and `>`, are only
 supported for string and number types.  `=` and `!=` are supported on boolean types.
-Rug tree expressions do not support comparing node-sets to each other or other types.
+Rug path expressions do not support comparing node-sets to each other or other types.

 ### Numbers